BJhof/Crimp_force_curves_dataset/README.md

-# Crimp Force Curves Dataset
+# Crimp Force Curves Dataset - Analysis

 This repository provides the **code and structure used to validate** the [Crimp Force Curves Dataset](https://doi.org/10.7910/DVN/WBDKN6).